hbin/smart-shift/README.md

 # Smart Shift

-**Smart Shift** is a minor mode for conveniently shift the line/region to the left/right by the current major mode indentation width.
+**Smart Shift** is a minor mode for conveniently shift the line/region to the left/right by the current major mode indentation width or shift line/region backwardly/forwardly by lines.

 ## Installation